CKMP-FM: 2014 "QuickHitz" re-launch

 After only three weeks with the format, CKMP dropped QuickHitz on August 19, 2014, and reverted to a standard top 40 format.
 Jones admitted that while the format "was greeted with a lot of curiosity", Newcap had received a number of legal threats about the format, particularly from Canadian artists.
 He explained that "in order to successfully do this we were going to face a lengthy and divisive and expensive legal process that we weren't willing to do right now, especially when some of those would come from the very content providers we work with—they are partners in our success."
 In regards to Arden's complaints, Jones stated that "we have tremendous amount of respect for the artists that we play and the artists we don't play, and the music they make", but admitted that he foresaw the possibility of complaints.

-In January 2019, Stingray Radio began to syndicate CKMP's morning show Katie & Ed as a national evening show on other Stingray-owned CHR and hot adult contemporary stations.
-The show consists primarily of content from the morning show, mixed with segments exclusive to the national version.
+In January 2019, Stingray began to syndicate a repackaged version of CKMP's Katie & Ed morning show as a national evening show on its other CHR and hot adult contemporary-formatted stations.